ezzing/3DLayout-documentation/3-Communication.md

 ### Area related functions

-Set of generic functions to retrieve Area related information from the layout.In this set of functions you should pass an existing area id, and a callback.
+Set of generic functions to retrieve Area related information from the layout.
+In this set of functions you should pass an existing area id, and a callback.

 * getAreaInfo
 * getModuleInfoByArea